 The port 1 (2.5mm audio jack) of BlinkX is used to trigger the BlinkX WiFi signal by closing contact between the ring and sleeve for 3 seconds and typically used with our wired remote.
 The BlinkX WiFi signal can also be activated by using the push button on the front of the controller. - See the Connecting to WiFi section of the manual for details.

 The port 1 of BlinkX input does not require additional voltage from the remote for triggering the WiFi signal.
-The remote only closes contact between 2 input wires.
+The remote only closes contact between 2 input wires (ring and sleeve).
 Therefore, the button remote can be replaced with a microcontroller or any trigger capable of closing the contact between 2 input pins.

 When the GoPro camera is turned on by BlinkX, the port 1 is driven high to 3.3V 5mA between tip and sleeve.
 This output can be used for feedback on the status of the camera or for triggering an external device when the camera is on such as a flashlight.